Wealden Neighbourhood Policing Team

 9th Dec 2014

-We have now changed our meetings to every other month - the next meeting is on Tuesday 11th March - all welcome to come along - 7.00pm St Richard's Church Hall to discuss local issues such as:
+We have now changed our meetings to every other month - the next meeting is on Tuesday 13th May - this is our Annual General Meeting (AGM) - all welcome to come along - 7.00pm St Richard's Church Hall to elect committee members and to discuss local issues such as:

 Walshes Road - 160 Home Development